Subhan-ui/Home-Decor/README.md

 | Parameter | Type | Description |
 |---|---|---|
 | id | string | Required: The unique identifier of the review that you want to delete. |

+## Contributing
+Contributions are welcome!

+## Acknowledgments
+Special Thanks to the [Techloset Team](https://www.techloset.com/) for their valuable guidelines.

+## Support
+If you have any questions or need support, feel free to reach out via [subhanshoukat1908@gmail.com](mailto:subhanshoukat1908@gmail.com)

+---

+Thank you for using our project!
+If you find any issues or have any suggestions for improvement, feel free to contribute or reach out.